-I’d love to hear about any bad habits you’ve broken, and how you changed the behavior.
-I’d also love to hear your thoughts on this video.
+I’d love to hear how you are dealing with this acedia.
 And as always, thank you for taking the time to visit.
 I appreciate it.